Mask prior-guided denoising diffusion improves inverse protein folding

-This work shows the high potential of utilizing discrete denoising diffusion models with mask prior pre-training for IPF prediction.
-Our main contributions are three-fold: (i) we propose a discrete denoising diffusion-based framework named MapDiff to explicitly consider the structural information and residue interactions in the diffusion and denoising processes; (ii) we design a mask prior-guided denoising network that adaptively denoise the diffusion trajectories to produce feasible and diverse sequences from a fixed structure; (iii) MapDiff incorporates discrete DDIM with Monte-Carlo dropout to accelerate the generative process and improve uncertainty estimation.
+This work shows the high potential of utilizing discrete denoising diffusion models with mask-prior pre-training for IPF prediction.
+Our main contributions are three-fold: (i) we propose a discrete denoising diffusion-based framework named MapDiff to explicitly consider the structural information and residue interactions in the diffusion and denoising processes; (ii) we design a mask-prior-guided denoising network that adaptively denoise the diffusion trajectories to produce feasible and diverse sequences from a fixed structure; (iii) MapDiff incorporates discrete DDIM with Monte-Carlo dropout to accelerate the generative process and improve uncertainty estimation.